OOO Ticket Management

 toHandover Completed

-- After the return date specified in the macro, you can liase with the original engineer to hand the ticket back.
+. - After the return date specified in the macro, you can liaise with the original engineer to hand the ticket back.
 If needed, schedule a knowledge transfer session with the returning engineer.

-Important: If you skip removing the tag out_of_office
+Important: If you skip removing the tag ooo_summary

 then the ticket will be automatically unassigned if the customer responds again.

-When returning from PTO, you may also choose to review the status of the tickets assigned to you before your PTO.
-As mentioned above, you can coordinate with the new owner if it makes sense to reclaim ownership.
+- Optional: Review the status of the tickets assigned to you before your PTO.
+You can coordinate with the new owner if it makes sense to reclaim ownership.
 This could be beneficial if you have an established rapport with the customer, possess strong technical expertise on the issue, or had previously agreed to continue the investigation upon your return.

 )